jakobkilian/raspi-setup/README.md

-# Setting Up a DietPi with Mixed Eth and Wi-Fi Access
+# Setting up a DietPi with Mixed Eth and Wi-Fi Access

 ## Considerations